With Juju you can deploy Landscape in a scalable way, and still have all services on a single machine if you want to.

 To learn more about Juju and to bootstrap a Juju controller, check out their getting started page.

 When deploying with Juju, you will use a Juju bundle.
 A bundle is an encapsulation of all of the parts needed to deploy the required services as well as associated relations and configurations that the deployment requires.
-When deploying OPL using Juju, there are three different methods you can use.
+When deploying Landscape Server using Juju, there are three different methods you can use.
 Select the one that meets the needs for your environment.

 If you have a MAAS server, you can take advantage of containers and use the